 Use a measuring tape to measure the room’s width and length and get your floor layout.
 Then measure the wall height, windows, door spaces etc. Be sure to measure the widths of windows and doors from the outside of the frames.

 You can use our kitchen planner to help map out your floor plan.

 Create a wall plan for your kitchen

-When it comes to planning your kitchen – make the most out of your cupboard space is key to creating a room that gives you the storage and access you need.
-Therefore it’s vital to create your wall plan (a plan of what goes where on your kitchen walls) as well as your floor plan.
+When it comes to planning your kitchen – making the most out of your cupboard space is key to creating a room that gives you the storage and access you need.
+Therefore, it’s vital to create your wall plan (a plan of what goes where on your kitchen walls) as well as your floor plan.

 To get started, measure each wall’s height and the width and height of any doors, windows or archways.
-Be sure to include measurement of distances from floor to window – and top of window to ceilings.
+Be sure to include measurements from floor to window – and top of window to ceilings.